> Uploading knowledge... _

 An example with a language without dialect and a region that doesn't match in combination any locale supported by the app

-Let's explore a more complex case, where the device locale configuration includes:
+Let's now explore some more complex cases involving multiple preferred languages, where the device locale configuration includes:

 • a preferred language selected not supported by the app, eg. fr